Siddharthj00/Insurance_Performance_Sentiment/README.md

    claim by Young Adult is 1.7M

-         thus, the higher number of claims were by Adults
+         thus, higher number of claims were by Adults